 We look forward to meeting you all on campus.
 We appreciate your excitement for investing.
 Many of you have reached out for advice on how to prepare for business school and investment management.
 We recommend that you take advantage of your free time before school starts.

-Introduction to Value Investing: These are foundational and essential
+Introduction to Value Investing: These are what you absolutely need:

 Assessing Business and Management Quality